 Using materials from the project course/module that you have selected or are in the process of creating, do the following:

 Complete a blank IOAP form for the project course/module that you selected.
 You can find a blank IOAP in the Resources section of the FPD 200 course page on Blackboard.
-In your IOAP you must:
+In your IOAP, you must:

 Write all terminal learning objectives to include the audience, action statement, condition, and standards that will be expected in students’ performance.